 You have lot of good scenes with Stellan Skarsgard in this film – what was it like working with him?

 We worked together on Angels & Demons and we developed an unusual relationship after that.
 To build up to the angry scene (in Angels & Demons), he’d come over beforehand and swear at me, “McGregor you fucking piece of shit!”
 And I’d swear back at him.
 That made me laugh.
 We kept it going over the years – emails and texts where we’d insult each other.
 Months would go by and you’d be in a meeting, looking down at your phone: “You motherfucker McGregor!”
 I’d piss myself laughing.

 Sounds intense, in a sweary sort of way.
-Do you have to psyche yourself up between scenes?
+Do you find you have to psyche yourself up between scenes?
 Do you agonize as an actor?

 I don’t have sleepless nights.
 I’m not an actor who goes home at the end of the day thinking, “Shit, shit, I should have done it like this.”
 Every actor works in a different way.
 There are actors who hate everything they do.
 I’m not going to name any names, but there are actors who, when the director says cut, they go, “Fuck!
 That was awful.”
 But I’m not like that – I think everything I do is great (laughs).
 I don’t have any judgment at all about how other people work, unless they’re ungenerous towards other actors.

 This film show’s Le Carre’s anger at the City of London and the dirty flowing around the financial system.
 Do you share that anger?